PUrryGit/Command.io/README.md

 `!play "Folder"`

 This command takes in a file path to a file or folder in the root location of bot.js.
 It will add a given file to the playlist, and start playing it if there is nothing else playing.
 If it is given a folder, it will recursively add any files found in any subfolders and itself.

+This command will also `!resume` the bot if it is paused and an empty `!play` is called.
 ### Pause
 `!pause`